 I’d rather save a couple hundred bucks and add that to one more fly fishing trip this calendar year.
 I don’t have unlimited money for fly fishing.
 I also hunt upland game and waterfowl in North Dakota every fall with my extended family, so fly fishing doesn’t get all my resources for the outdoors.

 I don’t need my waders to have the latest technology or include wi-fi or sing “You are so beautiful” to me.
 And since no fly fishing catalog will likely be asking me to model outdoor clothing anytime soon, I simply need the waders to be up for the kind of rugged fishing I do.
+Yes, the fly zipper would be nice, but I couldn’t justify the extra $200 or so for the convenience.

 One last comment: I definitely recommend purchasing stockingfoot waders (not waders with boots).
 That means you’ll need to purchase wading boots, a topic for another time.